Pregnancy-Related Hypertension

 DiagnosisTop

-The diagnosis of hypertension in pregnancy is made when the patient has at least 2 readings >140/90 mm Hg, taken in the office or hospital, measured at least 15 minutes apart.
+The diagnosis of hypertension in pregnancy is made when the patient has 2 readings >140/90 mm Hg, taken in the office or hospital, measured 15 minutes apart.
 The severity of hypertension is based on BP readings and evidence of end-organ damage.
 Nonsevere hypertension is considered any BP between 140 to 159 mm Hg SBP and 90 to 109 mm Hg diastolic BP (DBP).
 Severe hypertension is defined as a BP ≥160/110 mm Hg.

 Isolated office (white coat) hypertension may be revealed by home blood-pressure measurement.
 If there is any conflict between home and office readings, a 24-hour ambulatory blood-pressure monitor can be considered.